USRSE/usrse.github.io/pages/wg/outreach.md

 impact and successes of high-performance computing (HPC).
 Initial info about the series is available via [https://siag-sc.org](https://siag-sc.org).

-The US-RSE was asked if they would be interested, in addition to other international members of the RSE community, in exploring the concept of co-sponsoring a session in this series.
+US-RSE was asked if they would be interested, in addition to other international members of the RSE community, in exploring the concept of co-sponsoring a session in this series.
 SIAM/SC is pausing the series during the northern summer and plans to resume in the northern fall, aiming for